This page was reviewed under our medical and editorial policy by

 As the cancer grows and spreads, symptoms may occur, which include:

-Sometimes the first sign of non-small cell lung cancer is a spot on a routine chest X-ray.
+Sometimes the first sign of non-small cell lung cancer is a spot on the lung, which may be seen on a routine chest X-ray.
 As cancer grows and spreads through the lungs or to other areas of the body—such as the lymph nodes, bones, brain or liver—more symptoms may develop.

 These may include: